nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `find-project name/sculpture client/alice` will find any project whose name contains `sculpture` and is linked to a client whose name contains `alice`.
-* `find-project tag/personal start/yesterday end/tomorrow` will find any project that is tagged `personal`, has a price of $500, and has a deadline that falls between yesterday and tomorrow.
+* `find-project tag/personal start/yesterday end/tomorrow` will find any project that is tagged `personal`, and has a deadline that falls between yesterday and tomorrow.
 * `find-project status/not done` will find any project that is not done, including overdue ones.

 ### Sorting all projects